-Youth apprentices must complete a total of 6 competencies.
-Five must be from the list below.
-If necessary, employers can substitute up to 1 competency with another occupationally appropriate skill.
+Youth apprentices must complete a total of 13 competencies.
+Twelve must be from the list below.
+If necessary, employers can substitute 1 competency with another occupationally appropriate skill.
 That skill should be added to the competency list for assessment.
-Note that where necessary, skills can be simulated.
+Note: The successful completion of Plant Fundamentals is required prior to starting this pathway.